jreiberkyle/copcio.github.io/README.md

 # Introduction

 A COPC file is a LAZ 1.4 file that stores point data organized in a clustered octree.
-It contains a VLR that describe the octree organization of data that are stored in LAZ 1.4 chunks.
+It contains a Variable Length Record (VLR) that describes the octree organization of data that are stored in LAZ 1.4 chunks.

 ![``info`` VLR and the LAZ chunk table allow COPC readers to select and seek through the file.](copc-vlr-chunk-table-illustration.png)